TiffanyChio/buddyapp/README.md

       }
 ```

-The geocoding key should be placed in a .env file in the root of your folder with the .env added to your gitignore file.
+The geocoding key should be placed in a .env file in the root of your project repository.
+Please verify that .env is included in the .gitignore file also located within the root directory.
+If .env is missing from your .gitignore file then your API key may be compromised in the future.

-Install and deploy the corresponding back-end and web-based front-end component of the app.

 The app can run on an iOS simulator with the terminal command: